Making Disciples at Downtown Cornerstone

 We need prayer

-On the last Tuesday of each month at 6:30pm, we gather together for an evening of prayer, vision and worship.
-This event occurs in lieu of our normal weekly community rhythm, and is an opportunity to go before our Father, asking Him to do what only He can do.
+We regularly gather together for an evening of prayer, vision and worship.
+This event occurs in lieu of our normal weekly community rhythm, and is an opportunity for our church body to go before our Father, asking Him to do what only He can do.

 Vision.